vanillaSlice/blog/content/post/keep-those-prs-small.md

 ## Why?

 So why on earth should we go to the effort of making smaller PRs?
+Here are a few benefits:

-### Quicker reviews
+### Faster reviews

 // TODO: flesh this section out.